 Talk about it with someone you trust: Once you have discovered and acknowledged your pain that needs to be healed its important to talk about it with someone you trust.
 Talking about it not only reveals your feelings tied to the pain but it also uncovers beliefs you have developed about yourself and the world based on your pain.
 Talking about it can be a difficult thing to do but it is necessary for healing and truly moving forward without the effects lingering and causing you more issues.
 If you feel like you don’t have someone you trust to talk to consider seeing a professional counselor.
 The idea of talking about your pain to someone you don’t know intimately might be scary, but remember, the right counselor wont judge you and will listen to you with sincere care.

 Allow yourself to feel your feelings: when you work hard to avoid pain you end up transferring your feelings associated with it onto unrelated people and situations.
 You might feel rejected by a parent but because you haven’t faced the pain you transfer this feeling onto your spouse or a friend.
 Allow yourself to feel rejected by the right person, experience the feeling and work through it.
 One good way to feel and experience your feelings are by writing them down and reading them aloud.
 This can be a huge breakthrough for you.
+Allow yourself to cry and feel the intensity of your pain.
 Feelings are meant to be expressed, not ignored.
 One common saying about depression is that it is anger turned inward.
 Anger that is suppressed and ignored doesn’t just disappear, it eventually becomes a part of who you are, seeping into all areas of your life.
 Additionally, encourage the people in your life to express their feelings as well rather than avoid them.
 The more comfortable you are with your own feelings the more comfortable you will become with the feelings of others.

 Hopefully these tips are helpful for you and encourage you to take some steps toward processing rather than avoiding your pain.
 I promise you that, although it might be painful initially, it will be well worth it.